Storyful

 Storyful (stylized as storyful.) is a social media intelligence company headquartered in Dublin, Ireland that is a subsidiary of News Corp, offering services such as social news monitoring, video licensing, and reputation risk management tools for corporate clients.
 The startup was launched as the first social media newswire, a content aggregator, verifying news sources and online content in Dublin in 2010 by Mark Little, a former journalist with RTÉ News.
-Storyful was acquired by News Corp in 2013 for USD$25 million.
+Storyful was acquired by News Corp in 2013 for USD25 million.

 Background

 Mark Little, who had worked as a television journalist for RTÉ One, founded startup Storyful in Dublin, Ireland, in 2010, as a service that "verified news sources and online content".
 According to Nieman Lab, Storyful had a reputation for content aggregation as a social news agency—finding, verifying, distributing, licensing, and commercializing user-generated content, social media and online content from social networking services, including videos about stories in the news, such as the Syrian Civil War, Arab Spring protests, as well as "smaller viral moments".
 Storyful aimed to provide authority through its verification and monitoring tools while providing authenticity through user-generated content.

 On 20 December 2013 News Corp purchased Storyful for US$25 million and opened a New York office in the same building as Fox News' main studios.

 Little left Storyful in 2015 and Gavin Sheridan, Storyful's director of innovation left in 2014.

 News Corp CEO Robert Thomson said that through Storyful, News Corp would "define the opportunities that the digital landscape presents, rather than simply adapt to them."
 After the acquisition, the company expanded its service to include "commercial and creative work".

 After Murdoch acquired the company, from 2014 through to February 2018, losses "swelled", requiring a series of cash injections from News Corp.
 During that time the company expanded aggressively globally with a staff of about 200 worldwide up from about 30 in 2014.